What is Story Mapping?

 While Jeff started introducing the concept to the world as far back as 2005, it wasn’t officially dubbed “story mapping” until 2008.
 In the decade since its introduction, it has been adopted by many agile adherents and incorporated into multiple tools and software solutions for product development teams.

 The backbone of the story map is the core set of steps a user must work through to accomplish their goal.
 Beneath each step are the details for each of the larger steps (the “big” step might be “checkout” while smaller steps below could include inputting/selecting the shipping address, select a shipping method, inputting/selecting a payment method, confirming shipment, sending shipment details, etc.).

 What really makes story mapping work is its reliance on visuals as part of an interactive collaborative process.
 Reviewing a PowerPoint or scrolling through JIRA is a passive experience that at best will inspire a strong reaction from the audience—I agree, I disagree, that’s wrong, etc.—but seldom leads to a real conversation.

 Story mapping is inclusive and interactive

-Story mapping invites everyone to “get their hands dirty” because the map is being built in real-time, in person and collaboratively.
-As stories are being mapped to the overall workflow, there is ample opportunity to challenge, to add and to edit, all relative to the overall goal and not focusing on a discrete task or item.
+Story mapping invites everyone to “get their hands dirty” because the map is being built in real-time, in-person and collaboratively.
+As stories are being mapped to the overall workflow, there is ample opportunity to challenge, add and to edit, all relative to the overall goal and not focusing on a discrete task or item.